bezmi/jvc_projector/README.md

 This project is looking for (co-)maintainers.
 Times change, I might end up with a different projector brand, JVC might change the command interface for a newer model that I don't have.
 Enough people use this library now that I think it's important to think about think about its future.
 I would be grateful to have people who are competent in python and have access to a JVC projector on board.
 If you're willing to help, submit a pull request implementing new features, fixing bugs or tidying up my terrible programming and documentation!

-If you'd like to make a donation to sponsor work on this project, you can [donate on ko-fi](https://ko-fi.com/bezmi)
+If you'd like to make a donation to sponsor work on this project, you can [donate on ko-fi](https://ko-fi.com/bezmi), or [github sponsors](https://github.com/sponsors/bezmi)

 # JVC Projector Remote